gmirandadev/gmirandadev/README.md

 *Studying Information Systems at* [UAM](https://portal.anhembi.br/)<br>
 *Graduated as Computer Technician from* [ETESP](http://www.etesaopaulo.com.br/)

 Software Engineer focused on Salesforce and Java solutions.
+Focused on working with backend with a focus on languages Java and Python.

 ## Goals
-- Focused on working with backend with a focus on languages Java and Python.
-- Improving my skills in Cloud Computing, Messaging/Streams, CD/CI.
+Improving my skills in:
+- Cloud Computing
+- Messaging/Streams
+- CD/CI.

 ## Technologies
 <p align="left">